 When you need to write a cover letter to apply for a job, it's sometimes the small things that can make a big difference.
 The closer to perfect your letter is, the better your chances are of impressing the hiring manager.

 Follow these tips and techniques for sending a top-notch cover letter, and you will increase your chances of getting an interview.

 There are several types of cover letters that can be sent to employers and contacts.
 For example, there are traditional cover letters (also known as application letters), which are written to apply for specific job openings.
 If you know some who can refer you for a job, you'll want to write a referral cover letter.

-Be sure to choose a type of cover letter that reflects what you are applying for, and what you are requesting.
+Be sure to choose a type of cover letter that reflects what you are applying for, why you are writing, and what you are requesting.

 Your cover letter should not be just another version of your resume.
 Instead, this letter should provide specific evidence of what you will bring to the company.